Dennis Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for Dennis’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Dennis, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
+A thorough soil assessment is the foundation of successful horticulture in Dennis, where glacial till soils often exhibit acidic pH (5.5–6.5) and variable drainage.
 All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Most flowering plants require a pH of 6.0–7.0; if soils are too acidic, apply dolomitic lime to raise pH and supply magnesium.
-Amend with 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (especially in clay/silt pockets), microclimate, and existing vegetation using the USDA Web Soil Survey.
-Documenting baseline conditions ensures effective, site-specific amendments.
+Most flowering plants require a pH of 6.0–7.0; thus, dolomitic lime is recommended to raise pH and supply magnesium.
+Amend soils with 2–4 inches of compost, tilled to a depth of 8–10 inches, aiming for 5–8% organic matter.
+Evaluate drainage, microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

 Flower planting near wetlands, streams, or other protected resources in Dennis is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
-Activities within 25–50 foot buffer zones require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) through the: Dennis Conservation Commission
+131, § 40), which establishes 25–50 foot buffer zones.
+Activities within these zones require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species habitat may be affected, and no work should occur during bird nesting season (March 15–August 31) in sensitive areas.
+For permitting and compliance, contact:

 685 Route 134, South Dennis, MA 02660